 “That’s exactly what I need.
 He was never going to make decisions about the music.”

-He smiled and shook his head.
+He smiles and shakes his head.
 “Keep a record of any time he tries to enter.”

-We won that battle.
-I hoped it wasn’t the start of a war.
-I logged Miller’s earlier visit as entry number one.
-Office politics was such fun.
+We win that battle.
+I hope it isn’t the start of a war.
+I log Miller’s earlier visit as entry number one.
+Office politics is such fun.